 “Yeah, I—” Jason pressed his lips together.
 “I’m sorry,” he repeated, his tone softer.
 “I should have trusted you.
 You’ve never let me down.”

 “Hey—” Jason leaned forward, waiting for her to look up.
-“He came in and found me half-dressed on your sofa, Elizabeth.
+“He came in and found me half-dressed on your sofa, Elizabeth and threw around accusations.
 He was already thinking it.”

 “Yeah, I know, but I didn’t have to throw gasoline—” She sighed.
 “It’s just frustrating.
 Everyone’s looking at me like I’m doing something wrong.
 And before you say it’s about you—it’s not.
 It’s me.
 Because they all bring up Lucky.
 That was Nikolas’s problem.
 Lucky’s only been gone eight months—and my grandmother—” Elizabeth pressed her fingers to her lips.
 “I wonder if this would hurt even more if it were true.”